AdelIsAllYouNeed/Emp_Attrition_Detection/README.md

 # Emp Attrition Prediction
-A machine learning project to predict employee attrition based on various factors such as demographics, job satisfaction, and work environment details.
+A machine learning project to predict employee attrition based on various factors such as demographics, job satisfaction, and work compensation details.
 This model helps HR and management teams proactively identify at-risk employees and improve retention strategies.

 ## Table of Contents
 - [Overview](#overview)